yathit/ydn-db/readme.md

 By default, each database request are executed in separate transaction and executed in order.
-The following code snippet show running all database request in a single transaction.
+The following code snippet show running all database requests in a single transaction.

     var req = db.run(function update_prop (run_db) {
     run_db.get('player', 1).done(function(data) {